marianoluiz/fetching_api-react/README.md

 ## Overview

-In this project, you have created a React application that demonstrates data fetching using a custom React hook.
+In this project, I have created a React application that demonstrates data fetching using a custom React hook.
 The project includes a component named `FetchData` that retrieves and displays data from an API endpoint using the `useFetch` custom hook.

 ## Features